When Prophecy Fails

 All those present (especially Mrs. Keech herself, who believes as strongly in her own abilities as do the members of her cult) receive this new message from above with excitement and joy.
 With the exception of one person, who thus apparently has had enough and gets up and leaves, never to return.
-The remaining members of the group grow more closely-knit, devoted and excited than ever in order to confirm each other in their faith: not only have they done the right thing in joining the group and investing so much time and effort in preparing mentally for the end of the world as well as for a new existence on a distant planet, they have also managed to save the world from destruction.
+The remaining members of the group grow more close-knit, devoted and excited than ever in order to confirm each other in their faith: not only have they done the right thing in joining the group and investing so much time and effort in preparing mentally for the end of the world as well as for a new existence on a distant planet, they have also managed to save the world from destruction.

 As expected, the research team get to observe the activity of members of the cult exploding, as a result of this confirmation of the righteousness of their common belief and intellectual investment.
 Mrs. Keech, who has never previously initiated any contacts with media, throws herself on the phone in order to get hold of a reporter.
 They have a conversation or, rather, the reporter is bestowed the privilege of listening to a long monologue about all the wonderful things that have occurred during the night, and God’s intervention in particular.

 The other members follow her example and also throw themselves on the phone taking turns to call all the broadcasting stations and news agencies thinkable.
 The mood is excited and elevated.
 Having been withdrawn and reserved, keeping a sort of dignified distance to the secular world, the members become increasingly extrovert and shameless over the days to come.
-This exhibitionism culminates on Christmas Eve, on December 24th, with the members, unashamed and without self-criticism, singing Christmas carols in the neighborhood — to the delight of journalists and television cameras, but to the neighbors’ aggravation.
+This exhibitionism culminates on Christmas Eve, on December 24, with the members, unashamed and without self-criticism, singing Christmas carols in the neighborhood—to the delight of journalists and television cameras, but to the neighbors’ aggravation.